Genesis 3: The concept of original sin:

 responsibility for their act(s).
 If one person robs a bank, the police arrest the

-person, not their father, their child, a neighbor, or a person down the street of the same religion, etc. If a man commits a criminal or
+person, not their father, their child, a neighbor, or a person down the street who happens to be of the same religion as the criminal, etc. If one man commits a criminal or

 otherwise outrageous act, it is usually considered immoral to blame all males